LarryIsBetter/Ledger-Live-Flatpak/README.md

 You've been warned.

-This was made using the Flatpak-Builder from OpenSUSE's Tumbleweed Distrakobox container so if you have issues I don't know try that.
+This was made using the Flatpak-Builder from OpenSUSE's Tumbleweed Distrobox container so if you have issues I don't know try that.

 All the manifest does is download the AppImage from Ledger and packs it up into a Flatpak, it also enables Wayland and hardware acceleration be default.
 Simple and easy nothing else.